Paul George Celebrates Stroke Survivors With Christmas Party | Oklahoma City Thunder

 Yet, it allowed George to turn pain into purpose.

-“I’ve been in these kids’ situation in not knowing what was going on,” said George.
+“I’ve been in these kids’ situation in not knowing what was going on,” he said.
 “It’s being there for them, for the stroke victims and their loved ones.”

 Thereby, the children in the survivors’ families in attendance have a leading advocate in the Thunder superstar in their corner as their shared experiences and testimonies defined their ties together.